gregdferrell/algo/README.md

 * `ic_35_in_place_shuffle.py`: Write a function for doing an in-place shuffle of a list.
 * `ic_36_single_riffle_shuffle.py`: Write a function that tells us if a full deck of cards is a single riffle of two other halves.
 * `ic_43_merge_sorted_arrays.py`: Merge two sorted arrays into one sorted array.
+* `ic_45_graph_coloring.py`: Given an undirected graph with maximum degree, find a graph coloring using at most D+1 colors.